 Our athletes are varied in their disciplines so we work closely with each National Governing Body (NGB) to make sure we’re giving the right support.
 We look at all sorts of factors to help us define this including national or international rankings, competition results for individuals or team selections.
 We aim to be as inclusive as possible.
 However, we can only provide for sports that have a clear pathway or are supported by an NGB.

-The grant package provides financial assistance of up to £500 for athletes who meet the eligibility criteria.
-Please check the location information below and read the Eligibility and Supported Sports document for details.
+Please check the location information below and read the criteria document for details.

 Where you live might make a difference – you can apply for HTAS if you live in these boroughs or districts (check your council tax bill if you’re not sure):